Revnoplex/some-random-llama-bot/README.md

 # SomeRandomLlamaBot

-Some random bot that interacts with the llama LLM
+Some random bot that interacts with ollama LLMs